SimonNorrman0/dcf-valuation-coca-cola/README.md

 ## Assumptions

 Historical financials sourced from public filings.
-Forward assumptions - growth rates, margin expansion, and discount rates - are the author's own estimates built across three scenarios to reflect a range of outcomes.
+Forward assumptions such as growth rates, margin expansion, and discount rates are all my own estimates built across three scenarios to reflect a range of outcomes.

 # Model